Last updated: January 13th, 2024

 If luck is on your side, then you can’t do better for a practical bike in a small package.
 Better still, the Katu 30 introduced disc hydraulic disc brakes and a dynamo-powered headlight at a steal of a price.

-(I’ve previously discussed whether you’ll really need disc brakes.
-In brief, cargo hauling is one scenario where they’re worthwhile.
+(On the whole, the benefits of disc brakes are exaggerated for everyday use.
+That said, cargo hauling is one scenario where they’re genuinely worthwhile.
 And as for dynamo lighting, read this overview to learn more about whether it’s right for your riding.)

 This is the one bike in this article that I’ve personally ridden and can recommend firsthand.
 After all, it’s the only one that was (briefly) sold in large volumes through local bike shops.